 Of course, anyone who has been diagnosed positive for gonorrhea can take antibiotic treatment.
 Sex partners of anyone infected with gonorrhea are also usually advised to take the medication.
 Babies whose mothers have been diagnosed with gonorrhea are also prescribed antibiotics.

-What side effects can occur from antibiotic treatment?
+What side can effects occur from antibiotic treatment?

 Sometimes, antibiotic treatments for gonorrhea can trigger certain side effects.
 Many people may not notice these because they are so mild, but others may go through some things that require medical attention right away.
 Here are some worst-case scenario side effects: